anjalidhanani/thebookbrief-awd/README.md

-# 📚 TheBookBrief - Frontend
+# 📚 TheBookBrief - Full Stack Application

-A modern, responsive web application for reading and discovering books.
-Built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive full-stack web application for reading and discovering books.
+Built with Next.js, TypeScript, and Tailwind CSS with integrated backend API.

+## 🔄 Backend Integration

+This application now includes a fully integrated backend that was merged from a separate Express.js backend.
+The backend functionality is now served through Next.js API routes, making this a complete full-stack application.

 ## ✨ Features